yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain page_id (required) and updated_by_user_id (required).
 2. Call lookup_page to verify the page is currently 'published' before attempting to unpublish.
-3. Call commit_pages to unpublish the page.
+3. Call address_pages to unpublish the page.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - Page not found